 - Payments will be made following the completion of milestones and Ministry approval of required project reporting.
-An initial payment may be available upon signing of the transfer payment agreement. - Projects selected for funding will be required to submit reporting and financial documentation in accordance with the scheduled outlined in their transfer payment agreement.
-Some projects may be required to submit audited segmented financial information. - Applicants approved for funding will be required to submit certificates of insurance to confirm insurance coverage in accordance with the terms of the transfer payment agreement.
+An initial payment may be available upon signing of the transfer payment agreement. - Projects selected for funding will be required to submit reporting and financial documentation in accordance with the schedule outlined in their transfer payment agreement.
+Some projects may be required to submit audited segmented financial information. - Applicants approved for funding will be required to submit certificates of insurance to confirm insurance coverage in accordance with the terms of the transfer payment agreement. - Applicants approved for funding will be required to confirm that they are in good standing with tax, labour and environmental laws and may be required to provide proof in a form satisfactory to the Ministry.

-10.0 Legal Authorizations
+11.0 Legal Authorizations